Biohazardyee/courses/Year 2/Computer Science/Getting Started With FGPAS/Day 1/day1.md

-# Getting Started With FGPAS
+# Getting Started With FPGAS

 ## Day 1